Lyme Disease Testing

 Biobest offer Lyme Disease testing on ticks, which can determine whether or not a tick carries the causative agent for Lyme disease in humans.

-Most people bitten will not notice at time and only realise when they see a tick embedded in their skin or weeks later when a bull’s eye rash develops In left untreated the symptoms can be very unpleasant, including:
+Most people bitten will not notice at the time and will only realise when they see a tick embedded in their skin, or when a bull’s eye rash develops weeks later.
+If left untreated the symptoms can be very unpleasant, including:

 How to store

 Once removed the tick should be placed in a rigid container to minimise the risk of it being crushed in transit.
-Alternatively, a sealed bag such as a freezer bag, placed inside a rigid shipping container can be used.
+Alternatively a sealed bag, such as a freezer bag, placed inside a rigid shipping container can be used.
+Please DO NOT wipe the tick with alcohol or send ticks stuck to any sort of tape.
 The tick can either be killed by freezing for 48 hours prior to shipping or sent live.
-Please be aware however that we cannot process a live tick due to the risk to our staff so should it arrive live it we will need to ensure it is dead before processing which could result in a delay to testing being carried out.
+Please be aware however that we cannot process a live tick directly, should it arrive live we will need to freeze it before processing which could result in a delay to testing being carried out.

 How to submit for testing

-Fill in the Lyme disease PCR submission form available for download here or from our Submission Forms page and send it in to us with the tick.
-Testing is £55+VAT and when sending multiple ticks for testing, please package each separately with an individual reference number for each sample (e.g 1,2,3) and be aware each tick will be tested and charged individually.
+Complete the Lyme disease PCR submission form available for download here or from our Submission Forms page and send to us along with the tick.
+Testing is £62+VAT and when sending multiple ticks for testing, please package each one separately with an individual reference number for each sample (e.g 1,2,3).
+Please be aware that each tick will be tested and charged individually.

 Samples received by 9am Wednesday morning will be included on the test run with results available on Thursday afternoon.
 If samples arrive later on a Wednesday or on a different day then they will be included on the following week's test run.

-If the result is negative no trace of the bacteria associated with Lyme disease have been found, if the result is positive DNA consistent with bacteria which cause Lyme disease has been found, and there is therefore a risk of Lyme disease developing.
+If the result is negative the no trace of the bacteria associated with Lyme disease has been found, if the result is positive then DNA consistent with the bacteria which causes Lyme disease has been found, and therefore there is a higher risk of Lyme disease developing.
 The test report should be discussed with your doctor at the earliest opportunity, and can be used as a timely, accurate basis for initiating appropriate treatment and minimising the risk of long term illness.

 For more information on our Lyme Disease PCR test Click Here